chloeli-15/jailbreaking_interp/README.md

     <em style="color: grey; text-align: center;"> Patching the activation of the harmful run into the harmless run.
 A patching score of 1 means the activation was fully restored to the harmful run, and 0 means the activation was the same as a harmless run. </em>
 </p>

-As expected, there is a strong contribution from the `<object>` position in early layers

-### Attention heads

-I patched the cumulative `attn_out` of each layer from the harmful to harmless pass.

-Observations:
-- As expected, patching at the <obj> position (-7) restores refusal from layer ~5 onward.
-This can be thought of as replacing the harmless object ("cake") with a harmful object ("bomb").
-- Similarly, patching at the -1 (":") position restores refusal from layers ~14-15 onward.
+As expected, patching at the `<object>` position in early layers ~3-11 strongly restores refusal.
+The effect of this patch can be thought of as replacing the harmless object ("cake") with a harmful object ("bomb").
+Patching at the -1 (":") position in later layers 14-31 also strongly restores refusal.
+This is equivalent to directly

-- More interestingly, patching at "." (-6) position almost restores refusal perfectly from layer 12 onward.
-This is surprising - it suggests that certain essential information for refusal is being stored here at this point in the model, which will then be moved to the -1 position.
-What might this information be
+More interestingly, there's a weak signal at the "." position (-6) in layers 12-13.
+This is corroborated by cumulative attention patching results, where patching at "." almost fully restores refusal from layer 12 onward.
+Layers 12-13 in particular are transitioning layers _after_ the strong signal at `<obj>` ends and _before_ the strong signal at -1 starts.
+This is surprising - it suggests that certain essential information for refusal is being stored here temporarily, potentially retrieved from the <obj> position then moved to the -1 position.

-The above replicates the results from Arditi & Obeso, except their "information shelling point" was "[" (the start of LLaMA's assistant tag [/INST]) instead of "."
-This feels like the same information-moving circuit is being used.
+The existence of an intermediate signal between `<obj>` and -1 position replicates the results from Arditi & Obeso, except their "information shelling point" was "[" (the start of LLaMA's assistant tag [/INST]) instead of "."
+One can imagine that the same information-moving circuit is being used.
+What might this information be?

+**Suffix &rarr; Harmful**

 ### Generate with patch

 My working hypothesis: